 The second approach that we study is the upscattering of DM by gas atoms in a hot thermal source.
 DM that is thermalized near the Earth's surface has kinetic energies near $0.025~{\rm eV}$, well below the threshold of any near-future direct detection experiment.
 However, in the presence of a thermal source containing gas with temperature $T \sim 3000\,\text{K}$,\footnote{Recent examples of this technology include incandescent light bulbs.} DM near the Earth's surface can be upscattered to kinetic energies around a $\rm eV$, potentially within reach of planned detectors.
 While this presents a challenging signal, it is not outside the realm of possibility, with existing experiments already probing electron recoils with $\Delta E \sim \text{eV}$~\cite{SENSEI:2020dpa,SuperCDMS:2020ymb,CRESST:2019jnq} and future proposals extending down to energy depositions below $\Delta E \sim 10\,\text{meV}$~\cite{Hochberg:2015pha,Hochberg:2015fth,Schutz:2016tid,Hochberg:2017wce,Knapen:2017ekk}.
 This technique could also be further improved by optimizing the thermal sources.

-Following this introduction, we discuss the capture, slowing, and resulting density distribution of strongly interacting DM in the Earth in Section~\ref{sec:capture}.
-Next, in Section~\ref{sec:acc} we compute the upscattering and detector event rates of strongly interacting DM in deep underground accelerator facilities for a hypothetical detector placed downstream of the beam.
-In Section~\ref{sec:hot}, we present estimates for event rates in low-threshold detectors from DM upscattered by a thermal source.
-In Section~\ref{sec:models}, we discuss specific realizations of strongly interacting DM.
-Finally, Section~\ref{sec:conc} is reserved for our conclusions.
-A review of bounds on strongly interacting DM is given in Appendix~\ref{sec:appb} while technical details about thermal upscattering are presented in Appendix~\ref{sec:appa}.
+Following this introduction, we discuss the capture, slowing, and resulting density distribution of strongly interacting DM in the Earth in Sec.~\ref{sec:capture}.
+Next, in Sec.~\ref{sec:acc} we compute the upscattering and detector event rates of strongly interacting DM in deep underground accelerator facilities for a hypothetical detector placed downstream of the beam.
+In Sec.~\ref{sec:hot}, we present estimates for event rates in low-threshold detectors from DM upscattered by a thermal source.
+In Sec.~\ref{sec:models}, we discuss specific realizations of strongly interacting DM.
+Finally, Sec.~\ref{sec:conc} is reserved for our conclusions.
+A review of bounds on strongly interacting DM is given in Appendix~\ref{sec:appb}, while technical details about thermal upscattering are presented in Appendix~\ref{sec:appa}.